nhejazi/template_posters/README.md

 ## Directions/Roadmap

-* Copy the contents of this repository into the directory used for building the new presentation (e.g., `cp -a ...`).
+* Copy the contents of this repository into the directory used for building the new poster.
+Alternatively, this repository can be cloned into the directory for a project and the `.git` subdirectory then manually removed.
 * Modify the file `conference_poster.tex` to reflect the contents of the new presentation.
-Once the title of this TeX file has been changed, the `TITLE` field in the `Makefile` should be altered to reflect this change.
+If the title of this TeX file is manually changed, the `TITLE` field in the `Makefile` should be altered to reflect this change.
 * Once all desired alterations have been made, the poster can be generated via recipes included in the `Makefile`: